Our Story…

 During construction, we discovered that the house was constructed incrementally, using the hill to guide the floor levels for the downstairs rooms, which were about two feet higher before renovations.
 To gain ceiling height and level the first floor, the downstairs common areas were dug out and lowered.
 Upstairs, the structurally unsound walls, bathrooms, wrap-around balcony, and the bat-infested roof were all demolished.

-Before starting the project, Liliana envisioned the completed house and worked with a local engineer to create plans and a video render.
-Seeing her vision come to life was an incredible experience.
+Before starting the project, Liliana envisioned the completed house and worked with an engineer to create construction plans and a video render.

 The project has been a labor of love, involving countless hours of searching for inspiration, materials, tiles, light fixtures, furniture, and more.
 Every feature and decoration was chosen to connect the house to its surroundings, honor its age, and provide a luxurious feel for future generations.